Hanzala13/Power-BI/README.md

 # Power-BI
 <IMG SRC = "https://www.meldium.com/wp-content/uploads/2019/11/power-BI.png">
 Microsoft Power BI is a business intelligence tool that helps users visualize and analyze data.
 It can be used to create reports, dashboards, and other visualizations.
-In today’s world, “data is the new oil”.